SrzStephen/ModelWrap/README.md

  AWS Sagemaker pipeline that I don't own.

 ## What is it
-Provides the class ```ModelPerClass``` which implements a custom setup.py that will allow predictions on a single model per unique value in a row of a pandas DataFrame.
+Provides the class ```ModelPerClass``` which implements a custom predict method that will allow predictions on a single model per unique value in a row of a pandas DataFrame.